-To be considered for distribution, any nonschool material must meet the limitations on content established in the policy, include the name of the sponsoring person or organization, and be submitted to the principal for prior review.
-The principal will approve or reject the materials within two school days of the time the materials are received.
+To be considered for distribution, any nonschool material must meet the limitations on content established in the policy, include the name of the sponsoring person or organization, and be submitted to the principal as responsible for prior review of nonschool literature from community members will approve or reject the materials within two school days of the time the materials are received.
 The requestor may appeal a rejection in accordance with the appropriate district complaint policy.
 [See policies DGBA or GF for more information.]

-The principal has designated the elementary entrance hallway as the location for approved nonschool materials to be placed for voluntary viewing or collection.
+The principal has a designated area on campus as the location for approved nonschool materials to be placed for voluntary viewing or collection.